rk-lindsey/chimes_calculator/doc/source/etc.rst

 ..
 Note::

-    This example assumes users have downloaded the 7 Aug 2019 version of LAMMPS (stable version as of 11/1/19), which can be downloaded `here <https://lammps.sandia.gov/download.html>`_.
+    This example assumes users have downloaded the 29 Oct 2020 version of LAMMPS (stable version as of 9/21/2021), which can be downloaded `here <https://lammps.sandia.gov/download.html>`_.

 Compiling
 ^^^^^^^^^^^^^^^^